Participants of this program will be eligible to recieve 19 CH/1.9 CEUs.

 Accreditation

 The New York State Nurses Association is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.
+This program has been awarded 19.0 CHs through the New York State Nurses Association Accredited Provider Unit.

 The New York State Nurses Association is accredited by the International Accreditors of Continuing Education and Training (IACET) and offers IACET CEUs for its learning events that comply with the ANSI/IACET Continuing Education and Training Standard.
 IACET is recognized internationally as a standard development organization and accrediting body that promotes quality of continuing education and training.
+The New York State Nurses Association is authorized by IACET to offer 1.9 CEUs for this program.

 NYSNA wishes to disclose that no commercial support or sponsorship was received.
 NYSNA Program Planners, Presenters, and Content Experts declare that they have no financial relationship with an ineligible company.
 Declaration of Vested Interest: None